MyGet/MyGetDocs/Docs.Site/Docs/Reference/Build-Services-for-npm.markdown

 Once downloaded, source code can then be built using a number of different methodologies.

 <p class="alert alert-info">
-    <strong>Note:</strong> Although fully operational, MyGet Build Services is currently still in the Beta Stage.
-While in Beta, you can't trigger a Build, manually or otherwise, faster then one every 5 minutes
+    <strong>Note:</strong> MyGet Build Services has a 5 minute cooldown period between builds during which you can't trigger a build, manually or otherwise.
+Please contact MyGet support for more information about our dedicated Build Services offering to avoid this cooldown period.
 </p>

 ## The Build Process